JSS95/WettingFront/doc/source/plugin.rst

 .. currentmodule:: wettingfront

-By writing a plugin, you can define and register your own analysis type and use it in your configuration file.
+By writing a plugin, you can define your own analysis routines and specify them in your configuration file.

 .. note::